 As of 1st April 2020 the grant only applies to smart home charge points.
 The charger needs to be capable of sending and receiving information.
 This is OLEV's list of all approved charge points.

 The prices shown on the Rightcharge comparison system take into account whether or not the charge point is OLEV approved.
 The majority of charge points shown in the comparison are OLEV-approved but the odd charge point that is not approved (like the Tesla Wall Charger) can be a lot more expensive to install.

-The grant is claimed by your installer from the Office of Low Emission Vehicles (OLEV).
+The grant is claimed by your installer from the Office of Zero Emission Vehicles (OZEV).

-When you request a quote through Rightcharge you are connected to an OLEV-approved installer.
+When you request a quote through Rightcharge you are connected to an OZEV approved installer.
 They will then: